What are Special Circumstances?

 - How have the Special Circumstance explained in the first question impacted your academic performance.

 There is also an opportunity to add any additional information not already covered by the above questions.
-Normally students are asked to provide supporting evidence preferably letters from medical professionals or officials, however for 2020/21 students are not required to submit evidence in support of extensions or special circumstances.
+Normally students are asked to provide supporting evidence preferably letters from medical professionals or officials.

 Examples of evidence could include a GP or counsellor’s letter or a letter from a member of staff (academic or support staff).
 In some cases however, it may be useful to provide a supporting statement from a parent or friend to comment on particular personal issues that may have been affecting your studies.
 Further rules for evidence and details about the process, form and departmental contacts can be found on the web links provided at the end of this guide.